-Bigg Boss 11: Vikas Slams Akash & Priyank; Luv Dresses Like A Girl; Arshi Acts Like A Pregnant Lady!
+Bigg Boss 11: Vikas Slams Akash & Priyank; Luv Dresses Like A Girl; Arshi Acts Pregnant!

 Arshi Tells She Is Pregnant & Hiten Is Father Of Her Twin Babies!

 Arshi stuffs toys inside her dress and acts like a pregnant lady.
 She stands in front of Hiten and tells him that it is Hiten's baby.
-When Shilpa asks Hiten as to like whom the baby (toy) looks, Hiten laughs!
+When Shilpa asks Hiten, like whom the baby (toy) resembles, Hiten laughs!

 Akash Wants To Take Revenge On Vikas